oleksandrmaslov/wafer-zmk-config/README.md

 ## PCB

-PCB and case design files will be released soon.
-Firmware/config live here until the hardware drops.
+[*Here*](/pcb/) you could find the PCB and production files for the Wafer.
+There are two versions, with mousebites and ready for production and without them.

 ***